Housing & Housing Affordability

 TOTAL:732357

-• Upcoming Council Workshop: Housing Needs Assessment & Inclusionary Zoning Analysis
+• Council Workshop: Housing Needs Assessment & Inclusionary Zoning Analysis

-Share Upcoming Council Workshop: Housing Needs Assessment & Inclusionary Zoning Analysis on Facebook Share Upcoming Council Workshop: Housing Needs Assessment & Inclusionary Zoning Analysis on Twitter Share Upcoming Council Workshop: Housing Needs Assessment & Inclusionary Zoning Analysis on Linkedin Email Upcoming Council Workshop: Housing Needs Assessment & Inclusionary Zoning Analysis link
+Share Council Workshop: Housing Needs Assessment & Inclusionary Zoning Analysis on Facebook Share Council Workshop: Housing Needs Assessment & Inclusionary Zoning Analysis on Twitter Share Council Workshop: Housing Needs Assessment & Inclusionary Zoning Analysis on Linkedin Email Council Workshop: Housing Needs Assessment & Inclusionary Zoning Analysis link

-On Monday, November 10th, the project team will be presenting the findings from the Housing Needs Assessment and Inclusionary Zoning Analysis at a Council workshop.
+On Monday, November 10th, the project team presented the findings from the Housing Needs Assessment and Inclusionary Zoning Analysis at a Council workshop.
 This meeting builds on the information shared at the May 26 Committee of the Whole meeting, where Newmarket took a major step forward in addressing housing affordability with the Housing Needs and Inclusionary Zoning Assessment Report.

 This report provides insights into the Town’s current and future housing gaps and needs.
 It also lays the groundwork for a policy development to deepen affordability in Newmarket as well as the implementation of a potential Inclusionary Zoning framework, which is a key tool to ensure that new developments in Protected Major Transit Station Areas include affordable housing options.
 During the workshop, the team will also highlight next steps, including a Housing Action Plan for Newmarket.